gaborvecsei/usage-tracker.nvim/README.md

 > The plugin is [WIP], and you can expect breaking changes in the future.

-> All contributions are welcome!

 Simple lua plugin with which you can track how much time do you spend on the individual files, projects.
-The tool also records entry and exit entries for the files, so later we can visualize this actiivty.

 ## Install